Missouri Layoffs — January 2021

 |---|---|---|---|---|

-Topping the list was ABM Aviation at its St. Louis facility, reporting 85 affected workers.
+The biggest impact was at ABM Aviation at its St. Louis facility, reporting 85 affected workers.
 Wyndham Vacation Ownership followed with 12 workers.

 This is the third consecutive month of declining layoff activity.

-These figures highlight a easing in workforce disruptions across Missouri, with filings falling below both recent and year-ago levels.
-The Real Estate sector warrants close attention heading into the next period.
+This data points to a easing in workforce disruptions across Missouri, with filings falling below both recent and year-ago levels.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Missouri.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Missouri WARN notices, browse layoffs by state, or download the full dataset.